gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 ### `getImage`

 Safely get a `gatsbyImageData` object.
-It accepts several different sorts of object, and is null-safe, returning `undefined` if the object passed, or any intermediate children are undefined.
+It accepts several different sorts of objects, and is null-safe, returning `undefined` if the object passed, or any intermediate children are undefined.

-If passed a `File` object, it will return `file?.childImageSharp?.gatsbyImage`.
+If passed a `File` object, it will return `file?.childImageSharp?.gatsbyImageData`.
 If passed a node such as a `ContentfulAsset` that includes a `gatsbyImageData` field, it will return the `gatsbyImageData` object.
 If passed a `gatsbyImageData` object itself, it will return the same object.

 ```js
 import { getImage } from "gatsby-plugin-image"